📝 Purchasing, suppliers & strategy · ⏱️ 3 min read

 Step 1: Keep a delivery log

 Record each delivery: date, product, quantity, quality.
-Without this, you can't calculate a reliable cost price.
+Without this documentation, you can't calculate reliable cost prices.

 Step 2: Calculate monthly

 Update your cost price each month.
-Divide the amount paid by the quantity received so far.
+Divide the amount paid by quantity received so far.

 ⚠️ Note:

 Your cost price changes with each delivery.
-Start conservatively with a higher estimate and adjust downward if you receive more than expected.
+Start conservatively with higher estimates and adjust downward if you receive more than expected.

 Account for waste and loss

-CSA products are often less standardized than supermarket vegetables.
-Trimming loss can be higher.
+CSA products are often less standardized than commercial vegetables.
+Trimming loss can be significantly higher.

 You receive 5 kg of carrots from your CSA box.
 After peeling and trimming, you have 4 kg left.